 Getting a job is a nightmare, which is often faced by senior students in their final years.
-With increased number of colleges and universities in UK and worldwide the competition in market is high due to literally millions of students being graduated each year.
-Students who waits for their graduation to be complete for searching a job, falls behind the ‘survival for the fittest’ role.
+With an increased number of colleges and universities in the UK and worldwide the competition in the market is high due to literally millions of students being graduated each year.
+Students who wait for their graduation to be complete for searching for a job, fall behind the ‘survival for the fittest’ role.

 If you are one of those news grads who is looking for a career development opportunity or currently in the middle of your college years tormented by thoughts regarding job availability, this handbook will definitely provide an end to those worries.

-It is very essential for a student to be competent enough with their coursework as majority of interviews by recruiters focus on academic studies thus testing the in depth and in sight knowledge of a student.
+It is very essential for new grads to be competent enough with their coursework as the majority of interviews by recruiters focus on academic studies thus testing the in-depth and insightful knowledge of a student.

 You do not require to be a wiz or master of your field.
-Neither do you require being an academic excellence to be hired in reputed companies all you need is basic knowledge of your subject.
+Neither do you require being academic excellence to be hired in reputed companies all you need is a basic knowledge of your subject?

 Recruiters look for smart workers who can work hard and hence they do not require you to be a genius in your field.
-You need to be literate in various Computer software packages, possess the ability to critically think and take decisions based on situation.
+You need to be literate in various Computer software packages, possess the ability to critically think and make decisions based on the situation.

-In a nutshell, just brush up your basic knowledge through a glance of the lessons you learnt before attending any interviews, have a good night sleep and go for it!
+In a nutshell, just brush up your basic knowledge through a glance at the lessons you learned before attending any interviews, have a good night’s sleep, and go for it!

-Avoid using flowery English as recruiters does not require William Shakespeare, rather highlight your key skills such as competency in use of software, computer literacy, special subjects selected etc.
+Avoid using flowery English as recruiters do not require William Shakespeare, rather highlight your key skills such as competency in the use of software, computer literacy, special subjects selected, etc.

-Emphasise on your soft skills that you have developed over your career and use key words such as ‘keen observer, good listener and a quick learner’.
-Add up your leadership qualities through enlisting career achievements such as leading a team during projects, being a part of a club, leading small camps etc.
+Emphasize on the soft skills that you have developed over your career and use keywords such as ‘keen observer, a good listener, and a quick learner’.
+Add up your leadership qualities through enlisting career achievements such as leading a team during projects, being a part of a club, leading small camps, etc.

-Publications of articles, journals, internships attended and previous work experiences should be highlighted using separate column enriches your CV.
-Finally, attending of any lectures, seminars and workshops or seeking professional CV writing service can prove beneficial.
+Publications of articles, journals, internships attended and previous work experiences should be highlighted using a separate column enriches your CV.
+Finally, attending many lectures, seminars, and workshops or seeking professional CV writing services can prove beneficial.

-Start searching on the Google typing ‘Fresher job recruitment for the post of…’ and check each search results thoroughly.
-Company’s often post their recruitment details in their ‘career opportunity’ section of their official website, which is exactly the target where you want to throw your dart.
+Start searching on Google typing ‘Fresher job recruitment for the post of…’ and check each search results thoroughly.
+The company often posts its recruitment details in their ‘career opportunity’ section of their official website, which is exactly the target where you want to throw your dart.

-Go for the paid services that those job portals offer as such portals in UK provide genuine jobs over preferred locations and position.
+Go for the paid services that those job portals offer as such portals in the UK provide genuine jobs over preferred locations and positions.

-Only prefer trusted job consultancy recruitment firm such as Amanda Smith Recruitment Ltd, HW IT Search & Selection Ltd, Get Recruited – UK etc. because they have a good record in placement in North West London (NHS), Vestrawealth, Argos, Cable & wireless, Close brothers, Colas, Hansteen, Thomas water, Vertas etc.
+Only prefer trusted job consultancy recruitment firm such as Amanda Smith Recruitment Ltd, HW IT Search & Selection Ltd, Get Recruited – the UK, etc. because they have a good record in placement in North West London (NHS), Vestrawealth, Argos, Cable & wireless, Close brothers, Colas, Hansteen, Thomas water, Veritas, etc.

-The ultimate professional networking site that you need to signup is Linkedin, which provides you a platform for growing your network, highlight achievements and seek for job opportunities.
+The ultimate professional networking site for new grads that you need to signup is Linkedin, which provides you a platform for growing your network, highlight achievements, and seek for job opportunities.

-Job alerts are notified via emails and default notification and job can be easily searched with keywords and specific search filters making it easy for grads to search for their desired position.
-Lastly, you need to post your CV via emails or manual posts to desired organisation in specific format provided in their advertisements in newspapers, articles or newsletters.
+Job alerts are notified via emails and default notification and the job can be easily searched with keywords and specific search filters making it easy for grads to search for their desired position.
+Lastly, you need to post your CV via emails or manual posts to the desired organization in the specific format provided in their advertisements in newspapers, articles, or newsletters.